 Showing 1-24 of 284 items found in Arts & Culture

-Opened in October 2012, this new visitors center celebrates the long history of the Caterpillar company.
+Opened in October 2012, this new visitor's center celebrates the long history of the Caterpillar Company.
 Visitors can explore the past by taking a journey back in time via historic photos and antique equipment.
 Visitor favorites include a 24-foot tall 797 mining truck that doubles as a movie theater and a product floor complete with simulators to explore its world-famous product line.

 Illinois' only United Nations World Heritage Site.
 This 2,200-acre site preserves the central section of the largest prehistoric Indian city north of Mexico.
 An Interpretive Center presents a coherent account of this sophisticated prehistoric culture.
 Climb Monk's Mound, see the film and life-size village.
 Don't miss annual events that focus on Native American culture.